Diocese of Fargo

-The Diocese of Fargo (Dioecesis Fargensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in eastern North Dakota in the United States.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Saint Paul and Minneapolis.
+The Diocese of Fargo (Dioecesis Fargensis) is a diocese of the Catholic Church in eastern North Dakota in the United States.
+It is a suffragan diocese of the metropolitan Archdiocese of Saint Paul and Minneapolis.
 The mother church is the Cathedral of St. Mary in Fargo.
-As of 2023, the bishop of Fargo is John Folda.
+As of 2023, the bishop is John Folda.

 History

 The Dakotas area went through several Catholic jurisdictions before the creation of the Diocese of Fargo: